Silvyjson/Habit_Tracker_App/README.md

     - The system will update the streak and mark the task as completed.

 - **ENTER 6**: View tasks completed today.

   - **Function**: This option displays all tasks that have been completed today.
   - **Process**: The tasks are retrieved from the database and printed on the terminal, along with the habit names and timestamps.

+- **ENTER 7**: View all tasks.
+  - **Function**: This option displays all tasks in the database.
+  - **Process**: The tasks are retrieved from the database and printed on the terminal, along with the habit names and timestamps.

 ---